Spring Cleaning the Ayurvedic Way

 For preparation instructions, visit the Ayurvedic Institute website.

 If you’ve gotten this far, safe to say you are considering this.
 So, here’s the plan.
 An Ayurvedic Kitchari Cleanse typically lasts around three to five days.
-You can eat as much kitchari as your heart desires, exclusively, and be sure to drink plenty of tepid water.
-Adding lemon to your water or substituting with ginger or detox tea is a great option to mix things up a bit.
-(As always, before starting any cleanse program, be sure to check with your doctor.)
+You can eat as much kitchari as your heart desires, and be sure to drink plenty of tepid water.
+Adding lemon to your water or substituting with ginger tea is a great option to mix things up a bit.
+(As always, before starting any cleanse program, be sure to check with your doctor or healthcare provider to be sure it is safe for you.)

 In addition to cleansing your digestive system, the end of Kapha season is a wonderful opportunity to cleanse in other aspects of your life as well.
 After all, spring cleaning isn’t just the closet… it’s the whole house.
 This could mean a break from social media or screens all together, a few days off from work, or avoiding situations you know induce stress.
 Use your free time to journal, meditate, or just be with yourself.
 Life moves quickly in our culture, giving your mind a few days of quiet could be just what you need to process any emotional or energetic heaviness.
 Remember, our bodies naturally reset while we sleep, so do your best to get plenty of rest during your cleanse.